jithendray/jithendray.github.io/_posts/2024-10-22-endeavouros.md.md

 ### Who should use EndeavourOS?

 EndeavourOS is a wonderful choice for anyone who want to learn more about GNU/Linux.
 It follows the Arch philosophy, sproviding a clean installation procedure and an easy-to-use system while allowing for more customization.

 The community is smaller, but it is quite active and helpful, and a lot of the support is user-centric, so one’ll be engaging with the Arch way of doing things.
 This distribution is for those who are eager to learn, keep their systems up to date, and occasionally do manual interventions.

 If you’re considering EndeavourOS or any Arch-based distro like Manjaro, you'll need to commit yourself to continuously  monitoring forums, troubleshooting on your own, and being comfortable chatting with random people for advice and fixes.

-One important thing to remember is that Linux is different from Windows.
+One important thing to remember is that **Linux is different from Windows**.
 Distros such as Linux Mint or Ubuntu make things extremely simple, which is fantastic for beginners but leads to some users viewing Linux solely as a replacement for Windows.
 If you have that mindset, you’ll probably struggle with Arch or Arch-based distros like EndeavourOS.
 To enjoy these distros, you need to approach Linux with a more open and leaner mindset.

 ![]({{ site.baseurl }}/images/posts/2024-10-22/lvswvsm.jpg "linux-vs-windows-vs-mac")